Signatures of a Tidally Induced Spiral Arm at the Anticenter of the Milky Way and a Kinematically Extended Anticenter Stream Using DESI DR2: Results

 \subsection{Sgr Pericenter Timing Analysis}

-The number of wraps of tidally induced spiral arms increases in frequency as a function of time \citep[e.g.][]{2022Antoja}.
-As described in Section \ref{sec:MRi}, the location of the minima in $V_R$ corresponds to the overdensity associated with the spiral arm as seen in Figure \ref{fig:XY_vr_vphi_vz}.
-As these arms wrap up over time, they create an oscillatory pattern in $V_R$ versus $R$.
+For a tidally induced spiral arm, the number of wraps increases in frequency as a function of time \citep[e.g.][]{2022Antoja}.
+As described in Section \ref{sec:MRi}, the location of minima in $V_R$ correspond to the overdensity associated with the spiral arm as seen in Figure \ref{fig:XY_vr_vphi_vz}.
+As these arms wrap up over time, they create an oscillatory pattern in $V_R$ versus $R$ (see Figure 2 in \citealt{2022Antoja}).
 Therefore, if we know the rate at which the arms wind up, the frequency of oscillations in $R$ tells us how long the arms have been winding up.
-The time it takes the spiral arms to wind up depends on the pattern speed of the disk, which, for corotating tidally induced spiral arms, is the circular speed.
+The time it takes the spiral arms to wind up depends on the pattern speed of the disk, which, for corotating tidally induced spiral arms, is the circular speed ($V_c$).

+We follow the analysis described in \cite{2022Antoja} to measure the winding frequency and relate that to the pericenter passage time.
 We use a Fourier analysis of the observed $V_R$ oscillation pattern to recover the time of recent pericenter passages of external perturbers of the MW, like Sgr.

-We follow the analysis described in \cite{2022Antoja} to measure the winding frequency and relate that to the pericenter passage time.
+Following Section 4 of \cite{2022Antoja}, we use a one-dimensional analysis to measure the frequency of the oscillations in $V_R$ in the anticenter region of the MW disk.
+A two-dimensional frequency analysis would require more complete coverage of the disk compared to our limited range in Galactic longitude \citep{2022Antoja}.